sitepress/website/pages/basics/models.html.md

 <% end %>
 ```

-Treating pages, and their respeective frontmatter, is a powerful way to combine content within applications.
+Treating pages, and their respective frontmatter, is a powerful way to combine content within applications.
 For example, a set of pages could be created for each feature of an application, each plan a SaaS product offers, or even support articles.